keycloak/keycloak-quickstarts/user-storage-simple/README.md

 ----------------------------------

 1. Make sure you have an Keycloak server running with an admin user in the `master` realm or use the provided docker image
+2. You need to have Chrome browser installed and updated to the latest version.
-2. Run `mvn test -Pkeycloak-remote`
+3. Run `mvn test -Pkeycloak-remote`

 More Information
 ----------------